JohnBStevens/CleanDataProject/CodeBook.md

 5. A new dataframe is created using the features vector to decide which columns to include.
 6. Subject and Activity data are added to the dataframe.
 7. Test & Training datasets are merged together.
-8. After melting the dataset, two methods are used to get the mean of observations by subject and activity:
-*grouping & summarizing produces a list of results (results in: meansbygroup.csv) *dcast creates a crosstab (results in: meansbydcast.csv)
+8. After melting the dataset, dcast creates a crosstab (results in: meansbydcast.csv)

-#Summaries Calculated
+##Summaries Calculated

-##Complete Variable List (in order of appearance in script)
+###Complete Variable List (in order of appearance in script)
 *zipurl: character constant indicating the URL for the original zip data file *ziplocal: character constant designating the local name of the zip file *subDir: character constant designating the subdirectory created when unzipping the zip file